fangchaooo/tf/README.md

-# Thos is a python script for markdown to HTML
+# This is a python script for markdown to HTML
 In linux, you can use `python3 test.py` to run it.